Twelve Minutes

-Twelve Minutes is an adventure game developed by Luís António and published by Annapurna Interactive, released on August 19, 2021 for Microsoft Windows, Xbox One, and Xbox Series X/S, with versions for Nintendo Switch, PlayStation 4 and PlayStation 5 released on December 7, 2021.
-A version for iOS and Android mobile devices was published by Netflix on 13 December 2022.
+Twelve Minutes is an adventure game developed by Luís António and published by Annapurna Interactive.
+It was originally released on August 19, 2021, for Windows, Xbox One and Xbox Series X/S, with versions for Nintendo Switch, PlayStation 4 and PlayStation 5 released on December 7, 2021.
+A version for iOS and Android mobile devices was published by Netflix on December 13, 2022.

-The game takes place almost exclusively in a small apartment suite and requires the player to repeatedly play through events of a 10-minute cycle to try to solve a mystery.
+The game takes place almost exclusively in a small apartment suite and requires the player to repeatedly play through events of a 12-minute cycle to try to solve a mystery.

 Gameplay

 Twelve Minutes is played from a top-down perspective and is set in an apartment suite shared by a husband and wife (voiced by James McAvoy and Daisy Ridley, respectively) which includes the main living and kitchen area, their bedroom, a bathroom, and a closet.
 The player controls the husband during these events in the style of a point-and-click adventure game, where he is free to do various actions.
 Without taking certain actions, over the course of 12 minutes, the husband learns his wife is pregnant.
 A self-identified police officer (voiced by Willem Dafoe) arrives at the apartment and accuses the wife of murdering her father several years ago, and in trying to arrest her knocks out the husband and kills the wife and her unborn child.

 Time resets at the point where the husband enters the apartment, with the player now free to attempt to work out why the cop suspects the wife of murder, how to prevent her arrest, or several other possible actions in order to find a way to end the loop.
 If the husband dies or leaves the apartment, time is reset.
 However, the player is not given any exact information of what this goal is, leaving it up to them to explore how to resolve the situation.
 The husband is the only character that retains knowledge of the previous cycles – such as knowing about the impending arrest – and this information can be used to perform other actions in future cycles.
-This gameplay loop has been compared to The Legend of Zelda: Majora’s Mask.
-While the main loop lasts only 10 minutes in real time, the game is expected to take a player between 6 and 8 hours to complete.
+This gameplay loop has been compared to The Legend of Zelda: Majora's Mask.
+While the main loop lasts only 12 minutes in real time, the game is expected to take a player between 6 and 8 hours to complete.